An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry

-Generally, the reconstruction function needs to be determined by physical boundary conditions and known values of $\psi$ at nearby fluid nodes.
-That is,
+In this study, the local reconstruction function is established on the physical boundary conditions at the boundary point $O$ and the known values of $\psi$ at nearby fluid nodes:

-where, $\psi_O$ is the value of $\psi$ at the boundary point $O$ where physical boundary conditions are enforced; and $\{\psi_N\}$ represent values of $\psi$ at fluid nodes $\{N\}$ that satisfy:
+where $\psi_O$ is the value of $\psi$ at the boundary point $O$, at which the physical boundary conditions are enforced.
+Except for a Dirichlet boundary condition, the value of $\psi_O$ is unknown and implicitly subject to different types of mathematical constraints, which are the main challenges in developing a local reconstruction function. $\{\psi_N\}$ represents the values of $\psi$ at fluid nodes $\{N\}$ that satisfy

-where, $\mathbf{r}_I$ and $\mathbf{r}_N$ are the position vectors of point $I$ and $N$, respectively; $R_I$, referred as the domain of dependence of point $I$ and illustrated in Fig.~\ref{fig:gcibm_demo}, is the maximum distance from the point $I$ to nearby fluid nodes that are employed for flow reconstruction.
+in which $\Vector{x}_I$ and $\Vector{x}_N$ are the position vectors of the point $I$ and $N$, respectively. $R_I$, referred to as the domain of dependence of the point $I$ and illustrated in Fig.~\ref{fig:gcibm_demo}, is the maximum distance from the point $I$ to nearby fluid nodes that are employed for flow reconstruction.